 In 1966, several rock releases were arguably concept albums in the sense that they presented a set of thematically-linked songs – and they also instigated other rock artists to consider using the album format in a similar fashion: Pet Sounds was a musical portrayal of Brian Wilson’s state of mind at the time (and a major inspiration to Paul McCartney).
 Although it has a unified theme in its emotional content, the writers (Brian Wilson and Tony Asher) have said continuously that it was not necessarily intended to be a narrative.
 However, Brian Wilson has stated that the idea of the record being a “concept album” is mainly within the way the album was produced and structured.

 Although not originally a big seller for the band, Pet Sounds has been influential since the day it was released.
 Rapturously received in Britain, it was lauded in the music press and championed by many top rock stars.
 The Beatles, for example, have said that Pet Sounds was a major influence on their album Sgt.
-Pepper’s Lonely Hearts Club Band, and Paul McCartney has repeatedly named it as one of his favorite albums (with “God Only Knows” as his favorite song) ? completing a circle begun by The Beatles’ influence on Wilson.
+Pepper’s Lonely Hearts Club Band and Paul McCartney has repeatedly named it as one of his favorite albums (with “God Only Knows” as his favorite song) completing a circle begun by The Beatles’ influence on Wilson.
 McCartney stated that:

 “It was Pet Sounds that blew me out of the water.
 I love the album so much.
 I’ve just bought my kids each a copy of it for their education in life … I figure no one is educated musically ’til they’ve heard that album … I love the orchestra, the arrangements … it may be going overboard to say it’s the classic of the century … but to me, it certainly is a total, classic record that is unbeatable in many ways … I’ve often played Pet Sounds and cried.
 I played it to John [Lennon] so much that it would be difficult for him to escape the influence … it was the record of the time.
 The thing that really made me sit up and take notice was the bass lines … and also, putting melodies in the bass line.
 That I think was probably the big influence that set me thinking when we recorded Pepper, it set me off on a period I had then for a couple of years of nearly always writing quite melodic bass lines.
-“God Only Knows” is a big favourite of mine … very emotional, always a bit of a choker for me, that one.
-On “You Still Believe in Me”, I love that melody – that kills me … that’s my favourite, I think … it’s so beautiful right at the end … comes surging back in these multi-coloured harmonies … sends shivers up my spine.”
+“God Only Knows” is a big favorite of mine … very emotional, always a bit of a choker for me, that one.
+On “You Still Believe in Me”, I love that melody – that kills me … that’s my favorite, I think … it’s so beautiful right at the end … comes surging back in these multi-colored harmonies … sends shivers up my spine.”

-Other artists have also cited Pet Sounds as one of the all time classic albums.
-Eric Clapton stated that “All of us, Ginger Baker, Jack Bruce and I consider Pet Sounds to be one of the greatest pop LPs to ever be released.
+Other artists have also cited Pet Sounds as one of the all-time classic albums.
+Eric Clapton stated that “All of us, Ginger Baker, Jack Bruce, and I consider Pet Sounds to be one of the greatest pop LPs to ever be released.
 It encompasses everything that’s ever knocked me out and rolled it all into one.”